javigm98/Directed-Graphs-Implementation/README.md

 # Directed-Graphs-Implementation
-Implemantation of directed graphs data structure in Haskell.
-It includes many functions to work with graphs.
+Implementation of directed graphs data structure in Haskell.
+It includes many functions to work with them.